 We can hardly take our eyes off this organic, foraged stunner from Forage & Fleur!
 Rebecca used peach David Austen garden roses, white David Austen roses, white ranunculus, white anemones, blush ranunculus, burgundy scabiosa, hypericum berries and tons of greenery that she foraged right in her own backyard!

-Every now and then we've been known to dabble in floral design and this incredible bouquet was created by none other than our very own Alicia Wallace, lead planner and design of the Scarlet Atlanta office.
+Every now and then we've been known to dabble in floral design and this incredible bouquet was created by none other than one of our very own planners and designers of the Scarlets Atlanta office.
 She combined succulents, blush pink and white peonies, eucalyptus, garden roses, and foxtail for a lovely wedding at King Plow Arts Center.

 Amber and her bridesmaids carried lush, organic bouquets that went heavy on the greenery making the blooms pop even more.
 Wildflowers Inc. used lavender calla lilies, pale purple stock, fragrant fresh lavender, scabiosa, purple spray roses, lisianthus, stock, lavender freesia and gladiolus surrounded by mounds of fresh greens.